Densetsu no Starfy 2

-is a platform video game developed by Tose and published by Nintendo for the Game Boy Advance in Japan on September 5, 2003.
+is a 2003 platform video game developed by Tose and published by Nintendo for the Game Boy Advance in Japan on September 5, 2003.
 It is the second game in The Legendary Starfy series.
-It received its first official re-release on the Nintendo Classics service on July 12, 2024, in all regions for the first time along with the other GBA entries.
+It received its re-release on the Nintendo Classics service on July 12, 2024, in all regions for the first time along with its predecessor and sequels.

 Plot

 Densetsu no Starfy 2 takes place shortly after its predecessor.
 Stafy, known as Starfy in Western regions, is now back at Pufftop Palace, playing with his friend Moe.
 The series' main antagonist, Ogura, imprisoned inside the Magic Jar, unleashes his children into the sky.
 Ogura's children cause a series of thunderstorms and earthquakes that shake Pufftop Palace, causing the Magic Jar to shatter and release Ogura.
 Ogura captures Starfy's mother and flies away with Starfy in hot pursuit.
 Both he and Moe fall from Pufftop Palace to the ocean below.
 The duo mount an attack against Ogura and his children during the journey back to Pufftop Palace.
 As in the previous game, Densetsu no Starfy, Starfy helps various people with all sorts of different troubles during the course of several levels, such as finding their missing items, defeating bothersome enemies, and so on.
 Starfy and company fight against Ogura and his 10 children to reseal Ogura in the Magic Jar.